Properly Setting the Exit Codes When Configuring the Command Line Monitor

 Type: Best practice

-Description: This article explains how to properly set the exit codes when configuring the Command Line Monitor with Monitoring Studio.
+Description: How to properly set the exit codes when configuring the Command Line Monitor with Monitoring Studio.

 Additional Keywords: Monitoring Studio X, Command Line, Exit Code